SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Server-rendered sites
   - SPAs
   - First-class islands support
-- Meta framework: Next or Remix
+- Meta-framework: Next or Remix
 - Dark horse: Svelte & SvelteKit

 <!--
 - Since this is my talk, I'm going to end with some of my personal picks
   - Astro is a really interesting project that checks almost all of the boxes
   - You could have a single repository that generates static pages, server-renders content, and serves SPAs
-  - Bonus: You get to use whatever front-end framework you want... even more than one!
+  - Bonus: You get to use whatever front-end framework you want... even more than one
-    - Probably don't do that
+    - Probably don't do that!
-- A safer bet might be to pick a meta framework like Next or Remix
+- A safer bet might be to pick a meta-framework like Next or Remix
   - There are tons of documentation and examples out there for Next
 - A finally, if you're open to options other than React: I highly recommend checking out Svelte
   - SvelteKit has its quirks, but Svelte is my favorite way to author web apps